Generate Landing Page Section Ideas With AI

 The task

 You are building a new landing page on Friday afternoon.
 The Figma file already has a hero block and three identical feature cards, the default Webflow template is staring at you, and the conversion number on your last page was 0.8%.
-You need eight section ideas that map to what your buyer actually has to learn before they hit the CTA — not the generic “hero / features / social proof / CTA” skeleton that every SaaS page has used since 2016.
+You need eight section ideas that map to what your buyer actually has to learn before they hit the CTA — not the “hero / features / social proof / CTA” skeleton that nearly every SaaS page has reused since 2016.

 Where AI helps — and where it does not

-AI is good at proposing diverse section types (objection handlers, comparison tables, “anti-features” sections, transparent-pricing blocks), tying each to a buyer-journey stage, and naming non-obvious patterns like “Honest tradeoffs” or “What this is NOT for.”
-It can also pressure-test the order — flagging when two sections answer the same question.
-What AI cannot do: know which objections your specific audience actually has.
-Without 3 real prospect questions, it will pattern-match to generic SaaS buyer concerns (“integration?”, “pricing?”) that may have nothing to do with your funnel.
+AI is good at proposing diverse section types (objection handlers, comparison tables, anti-features sections, transparent-pricing blocks), tying each to a buyer-journey stage, and naming non-obvious patterns like “Honest tradeoffs” or “What this is NOT for.”
+It can also pressure-test the order, flagging when two sections answer the same question.

 What to feed the AI

-- One-sentence product description and the buyer profile (role, company size, technical depth)
+• One-sentence product description and the buyer profile (role, company size, technical depth)

-- Conversion goal — signup, demo, purchase, waitlist, paid trial
+• Conversion goal: signup, demo, purchase, waitlist, paid trial

-- Top 2 competitors the buyer is also evaluating
+• Top 2 competitors the buyer is also evaluating

-- Existing assets you can drop in — customer logos, case study quotes, ROI numbers, screenshots
+• Existing assets you can drop in: customer logos, case-study quotes, ROI numbers, screenshots

-- Buyer’s likely scroll behavior — mobile-first, hands-on technical reader, exec skim
+• Buyer’s likely scroll behavior: mobile-first, hands-on technical reader, exec skim

-- The single question that, if answered above the fold, would convert this buyer
+• The single question that, if answered above the fold, would convert this buyer

 Copy-ready prompt